kevin4au/Battleship/README.md

 This program was build using Node.js and React.
 It is comprised of a number of files that make up both the client and server.

 ### Server:
-Most of the server logic takes place in index.js in the root directory.  extract.js will assist this file in routing.
+Most of the server logic takes place in index.js in the root directory.
 This file handles both the serving of files and the handling of websockets.
 A second file exists to resolve the paths used by the site.
 We will only use one: index.html.
 When editing files, it is useful to run "npm run dev" in a terminal window to automatically restart the server when files are saved.